 - Statistics & Research

-The voluntary scheme was introduced in October 2010.
-It provides food businesses with a rating from between 0 (urgent improvement necessary) to 5 (very good) based on their compliance with food law requirements.
-The Bill will require food businesses to display their food hygiene rating and local authorities to enforce the mandatory scheme in their area and ensure ratings are correctly displayed.
+Food businesses are rated between 0 (urgent improvement necessary) to 5 (very good) based on their compliance with food law requirements.
+The Act requires food businesses to display their food hygiene rating and local authorities to enforce the mandatory scheme in their area and ensure ratings are correctly displayed.

-Display of food hygiene ratings will give customers easily understandable information so they can make more informed choices about where to eat or shop for food.
-It is also likely to encourage food businesses to improve their food hygiene standards.
+Display of food hygiene ratings allows customers to make more informed choices about where to eat or shop for food.
+It will encourage food businesses to improve their food hygiene standards..